JRCSTU/CO2MPAS-TA/doc/glossary.rst

           | **TAA Report**  :=  `output report sheet` + `decision` + `HASH-2`

+    stamper
+    timestamper
-    timestamp server
+    timestamp service
-        Either the `timestamp mail server` or the `WebStamper` services that append a cryptographic signature on an "incoming" `dice report`, certifying thus its existence in that specific time and preventing repudiation at a later time.
+        Either the `mail stamper` or the `web stamper` services that append a cryptographic signature on an "incoming" `dice report`, and sends it with an email to recipients to prevent repudiation at a later time.

-    timestamp mail server
+    mail stamper
-        The email service that appends a cryptographic signature on incoming e-mails.
+        A `stamper` mail-server that stamps and forwards all incoming e-mails to specified recipients.

         The trust on its certifications stems from the list of signatures published daily in its site.

-    WebStamper
+    web stamper
-        The user-friendly JRC web-application that uses a simple HTTP-form to timestamp a pasted `dice report` and return a `dice stamp`, emailing it also  to any specified recipients, always including from CLIMA/JRC.
+        JRC's user-friendly `stamper` web-application that uses a simple HTTP-form to timestamp a pasted `dice report` and return a `dice stamp`, emailing it also to any specified recipients, always including from CLIMA/JRC.

 Generic terms